-For banking book exposures subject to the standardised approach - covered by eligible guarantees, non-financial collateral, or credit derivatives - the exposure is divided into covered and uncovered portions.
-The covered portion, which is determined after applying an appropriate 'haircut' for currency and maturity mismatch to the amount of the protection provided, attracts the risk weight applicable to the credit quality step associated with the protection provider.
-The uncovered portion attracts the risk weight associated with the credit quality step of the obligor.
+For banking book exposures, the simple approach is applied for financial collateral.
+Where credit risk mitigation is available in the form of eligible guarantees, non-financial collateral, or credit derivatives, the exposure is divided into covered and uncovered portions.
+The covered portion, which is determined after applying an appropriate 'haircut' for currency and maturity mismatch to the amount of the protection provided, attracts the risk weight of the protection provider.
+The uncovered portion attracts the risk weight of the obligor.
 For trading book exposures fully or partially covered by eligible financial collateral, the value of the exposure is adjusted under the financial collateral comprehensive method using supervisory volatility adjustments, including those arising from currency mismatch, which are determined by the specific type of collateral (and, in the case of eligible debt securities, their credit quality) and its liquidation period.
-The adjusted exposure value is subject to the risk weight associated with the credit quality step of the obligor.
+The adjusted exposure value is subject to the risk weight of the obligor.